Atlanta BeltLine

 BeltLine Bears by Kyle Brooks | Source: nuSpace Media

-Art on the BeltLine is a newer addition to the BeltLine project.
-It showcases local artists through installations, murals, and live performances along the 22-mile loop.
+Art on the BeltLine showcases local artists through installations, murals, and live performances along the 22-mile loop.
 Residents and visitors are encouraged to find and explore these temporary art installations.

 Art installations started to appear in Westview in 2010.
 In 2011 the project grew and showcased five new projects.
 Along Langhorn Street signs point toward the “BeltLine Bears”.
 Hidden behind a retaining wall the mural appears – hundreds of bears of various colors and facial expressions look towards the BeltLine train corridor.
 Down into the corridor behind the bears a plastic box called “Shrines for Ordinary Spaces” appears.
 The box contains little cereal box art pieces of a man forming a heart.
 Visitors are encouraged to take one and place it in a meaningful place.
 A little further along, just before the arches made by the Lucile Avenue overpass, clay doves spot the train corridor path.
 The clay doves are an addition to the existing mural by the same artist from the prior year, featuring mosaic waves and birds.
 Just after the overpass a group of neatly arranged wooden sticks appear out of the ground.
 And finally, just before the BeltLine hits Ralph David Abernathy Blvd, a bright mural of a family appears on a retaining wall along Muse Street.